mmellado/spaces-ui/README.md

 In the previous example I used `ul`s for columns and `li`s for rows, but you can use any element you want.

+## Navigation

+Spaces disables scroll on your site.
+You can navigate your spaces using the arrow keys.
+Additionally, you can use the Spaces API to create buttons to move around spaces.

 ## Options

 ### spaceWrapper